 There are infinite possibilities to explore careers.
 To help you get started, we have curated several of our favorite online resources below to help you explore career paths and find internship and jobs.
-To start exploring, go to connectSC and look under the “Resources” tab for all of these resources and more.
+To start exploring, we suggest logging into connectSC and looking under the “Resources” tab for all of these resources and more.

 Comprehensive Online Sites